Hello! Welcome to Wine Travelista.

 Before I get too far, let me go over a few quick facts about port in case you’re not familiar with it.

-• Port was originally fortified to prevent spoilage during transit on the Douro River down to the Port shippers in Vila Nova de Gaia (across the river from the city of Porto).
+- Port was originally fortified to prevent spoilage during transit on the Douro River down to the Porto Port houses in Vila Nova de Gaia (across the river from the city of Porto).

 Okay, now back to the tour…